The spine is an essential part of the human body. This is because the spine supports our body and helps to keep it upright.

 Ultimately, your diagnosis will be determined by the information gathered from these tests.

-The treatment options for slipped discs range from conservative to surgical.
+The treatment options for slipped discs (herniated discs) range from conservative to surgical.

 The doctor will suggest a treatment that caters to the patient’s condition.
 Needless to say, it will also depend on your level of discomfort, pain, and the extent of the prolapse of the disc.